Post-concussion fatigue: Expected or a Chronic condition?

 As you can see, diagnosing a concussion can be tricky, which is why we always advise to work with health professionals trained in concussion management.

-Distinguishing Concussion Signs & Symptoms from ‘Red Flags’
+Distinguishing Signs Of A Concussion & Symptoms from ‘Red Flags’

 A concussion by itself is not a fatal event, though mismanagement of concussion can be.
 It’s important to recognize and distinguish concussion signs and symptoms from ‘RED FLAGS’.